Kids will love these Homemade Bath Fizzies with a secret toy hidden inside.

 ¼ cup citric acid

-up to 2 tablespoons of water
+You’ll also need up to 2 tablespoons of water and a bath fizzie mold like this one.

 Optional: Add 5 – 10 drops of your favorite calming essential oil like Lavender, Chamomile or Stress Away.

-You may need to bend their legs or adjust their arms…
+You may need to bend their legs or adjust their arms a little to get them to fit perfectly.

-Thoroughly mix together the citric acid and baking soda
+Thoroughly mix together the citric acid and baking soda in a large bowl.

-Very slowly pour in the water and mix with your hands.
-You want only enough water to give the baking soda and citric acid mixture a damp sand like consistency that will hold together when squeezed.
+You want just enough water to give the baking soda and citric acid mixture a damp, sand-like consistency that will hold together when squeezed.

 Scoop up some of the mixture into one half of the mold-do not pack down, then press your Lego into it, place more of the mixture on top.
-Then fill the other half of the mold with all of the rest of the mixture and quickly press the two halves together.

 I find that if I use a slight twisting pressure in from both sides it helps lock the two sides together.